autoplot/documentation/javadoc/org/das2/dataset/DataSetAdapter.md

+# org.das2.dataset.DataSetAdapter

-# org.das2.dataset.DataSetAdapterPresents legacy das2 datasets as QDataSets.
+Presents legacy das2 datasets as QDataSets.
 See also TableDataSetAdapter,VectorDataSetAdapter

-DataSetAdapter( )
+# DataSetAdapter( )

 ***